A film was once called a “biograph”; now we generally say “cinematograph.”

 Jorge Luis Borges: El Hombre Espejo(1999)

-Directed by Felipe Molins with text by Alberto Manuel, this documentary features English subtitles.
-Clicking this link takes you directly to the YouTube video of the documentary.
+Directed by Felipe Molins with text by Alberto Manguel, this documentary features English subtitles.
+Clicking this link takes you directly to the documentary on YouTube.
 [Spanish]

 Documenta: Jorge Luis Borges (2011?)

 An episode of the Argentine show Documenta by Román Lejtman.
-Clicking this link takes you directly to the YouTube video of the documentary.
+Clicking this link takes you directly to the documentary on YouTube.
 [Spanish]

 Documentary Shorts